 There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

-Please note, this list solely contains towers, we have another list with some of the world’s most famous skyscrapers.
-Some of the amazing towers below made our list with their history of tallest buildings in the world as well.
+Please note, this list solely contains towers.
+We do have another list with some of the world’s most famous skyscrapers.

 1. Eiffel Tower

 The Eiffel Tower is arguably the most famous in the world.
 It’s a symbol of the city of Paris and has been one of the most recognizable structures in the world ever since its completion in 1889.

 The Eiffel Tower has a total height of 324 meters (1,063 feet) measured to the tip.